Taken in 1919, this famous ghost photo of an RAF (Royal Air Force) squadron from World War One has an extra ghostly face hidden in the picture.

 Freddy's funeral was said to have taken place the day this photograph was shot.
-Members of his air squadron identified his face, right away, believing Freddy must have showed up for the now, haunted picture, unaware his body had expired.
-Freddy's ghostly apparition appears behind the airman in the top row, fourth from the left.
+Members of his air squadron identified his face, right away, believing the airman ghost must have showed up for the now, haunted picture, unaware that his body had expired.
+The ghostly apparition appears behind the airmen in the top row, fourth from the left.

 We enhanced the ghost airman's face to see him more clearly.
 It looks like the right side of his chin is fading out.
 Is this proof of an apparition or just a double exposure created by the photographer to get Freddy in the pic?

 This photo was not made public until 1975 by a man who was there at the time, had a copy of the picture, and recalled the story.
 His name was Sir Victor Goddard, a former RAF officer.